cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 # Terra Toolkit Upgrade Guide v3.0.0
 This document will provide information on upgrading from terra-toolkit 2.x to 3.0.0.

-If you use terra-dev-site, please also refer to the [Terra Dev Site Upgrade Guide](https://github.com/cerner/terra-dev-site/blob/master/docs/TerraDevSiteUpgradeGuide-v0.5.0.md), as it abstracts away from the additional configuration that is required here.
+If you use terra-dev-site, please also refer to the [Terra Dev Site Upgrade Guide](https://github.com/cerner/terra-dev-site/blob/master/docs/TerraDevSiteUpgradeGuide-v0.5.0.md), as it abstracts away additional configuration that is required here.

 ## Webpack 4